0xKolten/hacking-stellar-python-edition/1-accounts.md

 I know I told you that your testnet account has 10,000 lumens, but you don't have to take my word for it.
 Let's see how we can interact with the [Horizon testnet API](https://horizon-testnet.stellar.org/) to get more details about accounts and check out our account balance.

-Using the SDK we can send a get request to the Horizon account endpoint (https://horizon-testnet.stellar.org/accounts/{account}) and grab the balance information that we are looking for like so:
+Using the SDK we can send a get request to the Horizon account endpoint (https://horizon-testnet.stellar.org/accounts/{account}) and grab the balance information that we are looking for like so (```balance.py```:

 ``` python
 from stellar_sdk import Server